defold/doc/docs/en/manuals/ios.md

 : Identifiers for various uses.
 It is possible to register wildcard identifiers (i.e. `some.prefix.*`) which can be used with several apps.
 App IDs can contain Application Service information, like if the app enables Passbook integration, the Game Center, etc. Such App IDs cannot be wildcard identifiers.
 For Application Services to function, your application's *bundle identifier* must match the App ID identifier.

 Devices
-: Each development device needs to be registered with their UDID (Unique Device IDentifier).
-See below for details on how to find the UDID of your device.
+: Each development device needs to be registered with their UDID (Unique Device IDentifier, see below).

 Provisioning Profiles
-: Provisioning profiles associate certificates with App IDs and specific devices.
-They basically tell which app by what developer is allowed to be on what devices.
+: Provisioning profiles associate certificates with App IDs and a list of devices.
+They tell which app by what developer is allowed to be on what devices.

 When signing your games and apps in Defold, you need a valid certificate and a valid provisioning profile.